eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # Description
 An android asynchronous http client based on HttpURLConnection.

+# Updates:

+* You can now provide your own byte-array for upload.
+* Provide your own InPutStream for upload.
+* A custom file representation object for upload; with your own byte-array or InputStream.
+* Provide an array of Files for upload.
+* A listener to the upload progress as well as download progress.
+* A multi-connections manager to monitor the upload and download progress of mutiple connections.

 # Getting Started
 Add the dependency in build.gradle (App module)